 In addition to the ju plum and guinep, the Cayman Islands is home to many other delicious tropical fruits, some of which you will not have heard of.
 They include mangoes of all types, naseberry, sweet sop, sour sop, custard apple, red plum, star apple, Suriname cherry, star fruit, pomegranate, chella mella, tamarind and others.
 You are strongly encouraged to seek out and try some of these local fruit as tasting them will surely add to your vacation experience.

 Whichever fruit you may prefer, in the Cayman Islands the mango is king.
-Everyone has their favourite variety, but there are a few that are most popular including Julie, Carrie, East Indian and Nam Doc.
-You'll be able to enjoy these during the months of June and July, although some trees will bear fruit more than once per year and you may find them out-of-season.
-Mango jam is also a delicious way to enjoy the fruit and you'll find it available for purchase in some supermarkets as well as at Market at The Grounds.
-Mango jam is best when spread on crackers, toast, or a plain slice of bread.
+Everyone has their favourite variety, but there are a few that are most popular including Julie, Carrie, East Indian, Nam Doc Mai and Valencia Pride.
+You'll be able to enjoy mangoes from May to August, although some trees will bear fruit more than once per year and you may find them out-of-season.
+Mango jam is also a delicious way to enjoy the fruit and you'll find it available for purchase in some supermarkets as well as at the farmers market.
+Mango jam is best eaten spread on crackers or toast, or on a plain slice of bread.